-On August 5 each year, Croatia celebrates the national holiday Victory and Homeland Thanksgiving Day and the Day of Croatian Defenders, which is called “Dan pobjede i domovinske zahvalnosti i Dan hrvatskih branitelja” in Hrvatski.
+On August 5 each year, Croatia celebrates the national holiday called Victory and Homeland Thanksgiving Day and the Day of Croatian Defenders.
+We call this day Dan pobjede i domovinske zahvalnosti i Dan hrvatskih branitelja in Croatian.

+The Croatian army liberated the city of Knin, which had been occupied by the Serbian army.
 This liberation resulted in the end of the Republic of Serbian Krajina proto-state.

 The holiday was first celebrated on August 5, 1996.
-Its first name was “Dan pobjede i domovinske zahvalnosti” (Victory and Homeland Thanksgiving Day).
+Its first name was Dan pobjede i domovinske zahvalnosti (Victory and Homeland Thanksgiving Day).
 In 2008, Dan hrvatskih branitelja (Day of Croatian Defenders) was added to the name of the holiday.

-The battle of Oluja started on August 4, 1995 after a 4-year occupation by Serbia.
+The battle of Oluja started on August 4, 1995, after a 4-year occupation by Serbia.
 At 12 noon on the dot, the Croatian flag was raised at the fortress of Knin, confirming its liberation.

-On August 6, Plaško, Lički Osik, Vrhovine, Obrovac, Korenica, Slunj and Plitvice were all liberated.
+On August 6, Plaško, Lički Osik, Vrhovine, Obrovac, Korenica, Slunj, and Plitvice were all liberated.
 The operation ended on August 7, 1995.
 Gračac, Lovinac, Benkovac, Kijevo, Vrliku, Dubicu, and Primišlje were liberated as well.

-In just 84 hours, 10.400 square meters of occupied Croatian territory were freed, which amounts to 18,4% of the total territory of the Republic of Croatia.
+In just 84 hours, 10.400 square meters of occupied Croatian territory were freed, which amounts to 18.4% of the total territory of the Republic of Croatia.

-Candles are lit the Spomenik hrvatske pobjede “Oluja 95” (Monument of Croatian Victory “Oluja 95”) in Knin.
+Candles are lit at the Spomenik hrvatske pobjede “Oluja 95” (Monument of Croatian Victory “Oluja 95”) in Knin.
 The Croatian flag is raised right at noon on the Kninska tvrđava (Knin fortress) as a memory of the liberation.

 This is a highly attended event that continues with parades and concerts.
-Visitors get the chance to see the weapons and equipment used by Croatian Army in the war.
+Visitors get the chance to see the weapons and equipment used by the Croatian Army in the war.